rippinrobr/csv-to/README.md

         --drop-stores    Drops tables/collections if the already exist -h, --help           Prints help information
-        --no-headers     The CSV file(s) have no column headers -V, --version        Prints version information
+        --no-headers     The CSV file(s) have no column headers -s, --save-cache     Stores the meta data about each input's column data definitions -V, --version        Prints version information

 OPTIONS: